ExpDevStar/React-todo-list/README.md

 - write the code that renders the list

 #### Further
 Create a length validation on the input.
+(Ex., must be more than 1 character and less than 200 characters)

 #### Further
 Show the validation error to the user